-(For example – yes, I might not have explained my idea with just a few words in a way that makes sense to others.
-Or yes – he might not have realized that his comments might be offensive.)
+In this example – yes, I might not have explained my idea with just a few words in a way that makes sense.
+Or yes – he might not have realized that his comments could be offensive.

 5. What’s another way you can interpret what was said or done?

-(Example – I was having a bad day and was more sensitive to comments than I normally would be.
+In my example – I was having a bad day and was more sensitive to comments than I normally would be.
 Or, this was not the right time for either of us to have this discussion.
-Or, his thoughts have merit and I should consider the ways in which this idea might not work when designing the finished product.)
+Or, his thoughts have merit and I should consider the ways in which this idea might not work when designing the finished product.

 6. Is there yet another spin you can put on what was done?
 This time, one that shows empathy.